shayantalebian/shayantalebian/README.md

 # It's Shayan Talebian

-## A 18 yaers old computer engineering student in Tehran Shomal university who is really into programming and trading
+## A 19 yaers old computer engineering student in Tehran Shomal university who is really into programming and fx trading.

 ## More about my skills

-- ✔ I’m currently taking web development course at [Botostart](https://www.botostart.ir/)
+- ✔ I’m currently taking web development courses at [Botostart](https://www.botostart.ir/)
 - ⚙ I'm becoming Full-Stack web developer.
 - 😍 I’m doing my best to become a guy who could build anything that he want!
 - ⚡ Fun fact: I am also a forex trader.